 1964: Jim Clarke missed out on the championship to Surtees in a Ferrari again when his car broke down on the last lap.

-1965: Was to be his best year.
+1965: This was to be his best year.
 He won the World Championship and Indianapolis, which he led for 190 out of the 200 laps.

-1966: Was a poor year due to engine problems.
+1966: A poor year due to engine problems.

-1967: Was slightly better when he came third in the World Championship.
+1967: Slightly better season when he came third in the World Championship.

 Never married as he vowed never to marry whilst he was still racing.